WeiyongchangChina/A-comparative-study-on-point-cloud-down-sampling-strategies-for-deep-learning-based-crop-organ-seg/README.md

 ___

 ## Prerequisites
 - The project was deployed on a not-so-new computing platform that has a 16-core AMD Ryzen CPU and 3 paralleled Nvidia RTX2080Ti Grapic cards.
 This also explains why we chose TensorFlow rather than Pytorch.
-On realizing PlantNet and PSegNet For a more modern version  that used PyTorch please refer to another repo of our lab at https://github.com/Huang2002200/PlantNet-and-PSegNet.
+On realizing PlantNet and PSegNet, for more modern versions on PyTorch please refer to another repo of our lab at https://github.com/Huang2002200/PlantNet-and-PSegNet.
 - Python == 3.7.13
 - Numpy == 1.21.5
 - tensorflow == 1.13.1